ulaskarakas/PatikaListOneApp/README.md

-# Patika- List One App
+# Patika - List One App

 This project demonstrates how to work with lists and iterate over them using a `foreach` loop in C#.
 It displays a list of visitors in a numbered format.
 The project showcases basic collection handling and iteration techniques.